 Writing down your activity goals and things you’ve already done lets you plan ahead, and you can see your achievements.

-Your Plan B could be to do the easy home workout or to go for a walk with a friend or partner instead.
+Your Plan B could be an easy pregnancy home workout, or a quick walk with a friend or partner.

 If it helps, choose treats each week to reward yourself for staying active and meeting your goals.
-These could be things like a cinema trip, a visit to a nail bar or buying a favourite magazine.
+These could be things like a cinema trip, getting your nails done or just a nice bath with bubbles.

 How can I make meeting my pregnancy exercise goals easier?

-You may find that exercising with another person can make it more fun.
+You may find exercising with another person more fun than doing it alone.
 Ask a friend or your partner if they will keep you company by walking, swimming or doing a class with you.